4-R-Forum/InnovConfig/Documents/UserGuide.md

 1. Excel report needs formatting column widths, filter and freeze top row
 1. Configuration Report in Excel has new code.
 Please report any Items that should be in the report but are not, and any other issues.
 1. Restore-DB requires Master_Config .bak file to have .mdf and .ldf filenames matching db name.
 This can be overcome using -RelocateFile paramete.
 The logical file must be known and the case where mdf and ldf files are on different drives accommodated.
 The work has not been done yet.
+1. CopyInnovatorTree is in the InnovConfig folder but not implemented in the Module.